on the Federal Income Taxation of Dealer Owned Warranty Companies (“DOWCs”) under the Internal Revenue Code and Regulations

 IRC Section 831(b)(2) provides the requirements for an insurance company to qualify for the Section 831(b) alternative tax system.
 These requirements are:

-- the net written premiums (or, if greater, direct written premiums) for the taxable year do not exceed a threshold amount (for 2020, the most recent year that guidance exists, that threshold amount is $2,300,000);
+- the net written premiums (or, if greater, direct written premiums) for the taxable year do not exceed a threshold amount set forth in IRC Section 831(b)(2)(A)(i), subject to allowable inflation adjustments by the IRS as set forth in IRC Section 831(b)(2)(E);

 - the company must meet certain “diversification” requirements; and